Brooks scores 21 points, Grizzlies beat Cavaliers 101-91

 NEXT MAN UP

 Dotson made his third consecutive start filling in for Sexton.
 They were his first three NBA starts at point guard.

-“I give a lot of credit to Dot for helping us a ton,” coach J.B.
-Bickerstaff said.
+“I give a lot of credit to Dot for helping us a ton,” Bickerstaff said.
 “It’s not easy for a shooting guard to move to the point.
 Instead of just worrying about yourself, you have to worry about 14 other guys.”

 TIP-INS